ghamadi/react-nimble-store/README.md

 ```

-### Using Multiple Stores
+## Using Multiple Stores
-Typically, you may want to separate your application state into different stores for better organization.
-There isn't much to doing this than creating the store and placing its provider where suitable.
+Typically, you may want to separate your state into different stores for better organization.

 ```jsx
 const { Provider: CounterProvider, useStore: useCounterStore } = crateStore(...)